wetryingtodorock/getblock-docs/en/get-started/how-to-setup-an-account.md

 ![screenshot 3](https://storage.getblock.io/web/docs/get-started/how-to-setup-account/screenshot_3.webp)

 ## Step 4.
-Create shared nodes or dedicated nodes projects
+Create shared node or dedicated node endpoints

 Sign in to your account.
-You will see a basic dashboard with your projects.
-Each project displays a unique API key, which can be found in the top right corner.
+You will see a basic dashboard with your endpoints and general statistics.

-With your GetBlock account, you can create an unlimited number of projects for your shared nodes and dedicated nodes.
-Please, note that one project can not be used for both shared and dedicated nodes:
+With your GetBlock account, you can create an unlimited number of endpoints for your shared nodes and dedicated nodes.

-1. To create a [shared nodes](https://getblock.io/nodes/) project, press the ‘+’ button in the ‘My projects’ section.
-Add as many shared endpoints to this project as you need.
+1. To create a [shared node](https://getblock.io/nodes/) endpoints, navigate to ‘Dashboard’ and scroll down to ‘My Endpoints’ section.
+Select a protocol, the network, and a desired API.
+Add as many access tokens to this protocol as you need.
 Your balance of requests for shared nodes is distributed on all projects marked with the ticker ‘Shared nodes’.
-2. To create a [dedicated nodes](https://getblock.io/dedicated-nodes/) project, configure a dedicated node and select ‘create new’' when choosing a project.
-The project will be created right after your first dedicated node is deployed.
-You can add more dedicated nodes to the project later.
+2. To create a [dedicated node](https://getblock.io/dedicated-nodes/) endpoint, switch over to the ‘Dedicated Nodes’ tab.
+Select a protocol and an available network.
+Click on ‘Get’ to proceed with configuring a dedicated node from the window that pops up.
+You can add more dedicated nodes following these steps.
+Add as many access tokens for each dedicated node as you need.

 ![screenshot 4](https://storage.getblock.io/web/docs/get-started/how-to-setup-account/screenshot_4.webp)

+Next to each protocol or dedicated node, you will find an associated configuration file.
+Expand the endpoint to see all the access tokens generated for the protocol.

 ## Step 5.
 Get to know request packages for shared nodes

 GetBlock offers various blockchain services, including access to nodes of 50+ leading networks.

-In the ‘Account settings’ section, you will find available pricing plans.
+Head to the 'Add Requests' tab in the sidebar to find the available pricing plans.
 The free plan includes a daily limit of 40,000 requests per account.
 Unused requests cannot be transferred to the next day and are, therefore, lost.

 When your application is accessing a certain blockchain (sends tokens, verifies network states, etc.) it is called a ‘request’.
-You can choose between ‘Launch’, ‘Build’, ‘Scale’, and ‘Unlimited’ options.
+You can choose between the ‘Pay Per Request’ and ‘Unlimited Access’ options.

-‘Launch’, ‘Build’, and ‘Scale’ plans are pay-per-use options.
-Purchased requests do not burn even if not used in 30 days.
+With the pay-per-use option, purchased requests do not burn even if not used in 30 days.

-Here is the calculation that helps to determine the time during which the whole amount of requests from a particular package will be spent at a maximum capacity set to 60 requests per second (RpS):
+Here is the calculation that helps to determine the time during which the whole amount of requests from the ‘Pay Per Request’ package will be spent at a maximum capacity set to 60 requests per second (RpS):

-- **‘Launch’ pack**: 5 000 000 requests / (60 RpS * 60 sec) = 1 388 min (or 23 hrs 8 min);
+- 5,000,000 requests / (200 RpS * 60 sec) = 416 min (or 6 hrs 57 min);

-- **‘Build’ pack**: 10 000 000 requests / (60 RpS * 60 sec) = 2 777 min (or 46 hrs 17 min);
+- 10,000,000 requests / (200 RpS * 60 sec) = 833 min (or 13 hrs 53 min);

-- **‘Scale’ pack**: 50 000 000 requests / (60 RpS * 60 sec) = 13 888 min (or 9 days 15 hrs 28 min).
+- 50,000,000 requests / (200 RpS * 60 sec) = 4166 min (or 69 hrs 27 min).

-With the ‘Unlimited’ plan, users are given access to an unlimited number of requests on all shared nodes for 30 days.
+The ‘Unlimited’ plan users are given access to an infinite number of requests on all shared nodes for 1, 6, or 12 months.

 ![screenshot 5](https://storage.getblock.io/web/docs/get-started/how-to-setup-account/screenshot_5.webp)

 To interact with shared nodes, select the required protocol and network, click ‘Get’, and receive your endpoint link in a matter of a few seconds.

-Note that your balance of requests for shared nodes is distributed on all projects marked with the ticker ‘Shared nodes’.
+Note that your balance of requests for shared nodes is distributed on all endpoints added under the ‘Shared nodes’ tab.

-You can set your custom requests limit for each project using the ‘Requests limit’ button.
-The limit will be applied to all endpoints within the project.
+Additionally, you can increase your custom rate limit for shared nodes using the ‘Boost’ button found on the dashboard.
+Once approved, the limit will be applied to all shared endpoints.
+Contact our support team for more information.

 ## Step 6.
 Configure a dedicated node